 - Volunteer.
 Giving back can be good for the soul.

-- Listen to a Shine meditation.
+- Listen to some music or a curated playlist.

-- Binge your favorite show on Netflix.
+- Watch a few episodes of your favorite show on Netflix.

 - Have a technology-free hour or day.